MooersLab/latex-emacs/README.md

 - pricey annual subscription
 - poor support for Emacs key bindings
-- lack of a system for storing snippets of LaTeX boilerplate
+- lack of a system for storing snippets of custom LaTeX boilerplate
 - time spent in Overleaf is not time spent in Emacs (but see workaround solution below via GhostText)